 There is no simple test to diagnose ADHD.
 If your child's teacher or doctor suspects that your child may have ADHD, it is likely your child will be referred to a specialist.
 The specialist will be able to confirm the diagnosis by doing an assessment.
 This specialist may be a children's doctor (a specialist paediatrician), a child psychiatrist, a member of your local Child and Adolescent Mental Health Service, or an adult psychiatrist.
 The type of specialist depends on the age of your child and also the availability of services in your local area.

 The assessment may involve a discussion with you and your child as well as a physical examination.
 The specialist may ask for a report from the school and may even want to observe your child doing certain tasks.
 You and your child may also see a nurse or other healthcare professionals for further testing and assessment.

 There are a few aims of this assessment.
 These include:

 - To confirm whether your child definitely has ADHD.

 - To make sure that there are no other reasons that explain your child's behaviour.
-For example, a hearing difficulty, epilepsy or thyroid problem.
+For example, a hearing difficulty, epilepsy or a thyroid problem.

 - To identify any other problems your child may have.
 For example, anxiety, low self-esteem or a learning difficulty.